FAA intends stricter oversight of Boeing after mid-air accident

 “The FAA has provided that flexibility,” Shahidi said.
 “But now the FAA is taking a hard look at that to bring that oversight more in house or to a third party.”

-This week, the FAA grounded more than 170 Boeing 737 max 9 aircrafts.
+This week, the FAA grounded more than 170 Boeing 737 Max 9 aircraft.
 Shahidi says it could take some time before the agency can determine if or when those planes are safe to fly.

 “Until the FAA is satisfied that all of the issues are addressed, including the inspection process that will be undertaken by these airlines to look at those plug doors, the FAA will not approve the ungrounding of this aircraft,” Shahidi said.